Dot32Dev/dot32.dev/public/tutorials/writing-a-physics-engine-to-prove-its-not-hard/index.md

 	-- You may also add width/height properties
 }
 ```
-The `V` stands for velocity, and will be how we track the players momentum.
+The `V` stands for velocity, and will be how we track the player's momentum.
 When moving our player, instead of directly modifying the player's location, will we add to its velocity, its speed.
 This allows the player to build speed over time and conserve it.
-We will continuously add the players velocity to its position to achieve the appearance of motion.
+We will continuously add the player's velocity to its position to achieve the appearance of motion.

 Here, a square is being drawn at the player's coordinates as its velocity is increased every frame.